nryhbhue/Electra-AC-Remote/README.md

 * Once this is done you're free to test your AC remote:
 	* Arguments: Fan, Mode, Temperature, State

-	  For example: `./electraAcRemote 2 COOL 25 ON`
+	  For example: `./electraAcRemote 2 COOL 25 ON SWING_OFF`

 	 * The ON state is used for changing settings while the AC is already up and running
 	 * The OFF state turns the AC on and off just like the power button on an actual remote